affancoder/WanderLust-Holidays-Rental-Homes/README.md

 3. Ensured security and data privacy through encryption and data validation.
 4. Deployed the web application on a cloud platform on Cloudinary to make it accessible online.
 5. Google Authentication for fast login or sign-up for a user.
+6. Github Authentication for fast login or sign-up for a user.
+7. Razorpay Payment integration for acutally booking a house.

-The Airbnb clone project showcases my proficiency in full-stack web development, from creating an engaging front-end to managing the back-end and database components.
+This WanderLust project showcases my proficiency in full-stack web development, from creating an engaging front-end to managing the back-end and database components.
 It allows users to search for properties and experience the key functionalities of the Airbnb platform in a seamless and secure manner.

 ## Deployment

-I have deployed my project using render connected with MongoDB Atlas
+I have deployed my project using render connected with the database of MongoDB Atlas.

 ## Authors